alainwolf/hosts2unbound/README.md

 ### GitHub Raw File Downloads

-Apparently the HTTP server for GitHub raw files doesn't send any `last-modified` data in its HTTP haders.
-I recommend using  alternative links, if posiible, to avoid re-processing the same data again and again.
+Apparently the HTTP server for GitHub raw files doesn't send any `last-modified` data in its HTTP headers.
+I recommend using  alternative links, if possible, to avoid re-processing the same data again and again.

 You can test if a HTTP server sends a last-modified tag: